-Mental health and Well-Being
+Mental health and Well-Being (KCSiE pg 11)

 Positive mental health is a concern of the whole community.
 Our school promotes the development of emotional well-being and resilience in all pupils and staff, as well as providing support for those with additional needs.
 Staff members are trained in mental health and we work closely with mentoring and counselling services.